 However, you first need to expose the site objects in Active Directory.
-To do so, right-click the Sites object in GPMC, choose "Show Sites" from the shortcut menu, and then click the check box next to each site you want to expose.
+To do so, right-click the Sites object in GPMC, choose "Show Sites" from the shortcut menu (see Figure 1.7), and then click the check box next to each site you want to expose.